-As we mentioned in the last chapter, thermodynamics deals with the behavior and relation of quantities of thermodynamic macroscopic systems which are in equilibrium.
-Thus time evolution does not enter the discussions in thermodynamics.
-Considering, however, a macroscopic system as built up from microscopic entities, many degrees of freedom, such as moving atoms in a gas or rotating magnetic moments of a magnet etc, it is very natural to take time evolution into account.
-In this way time evolution of a macroscopic system can be analyzed providing great insight into some of the basic ideas behind the statistical treatment of macroscopic systems.
-In this chapter we will first consider an idealized version of a many-body system to understand how one can view non-equilibrium behavior and how equilibrium is reached and eventually characterized.
-Entropy will play an essential role to give us the connection to thermodynamics of the equilibrium state.
-This discussion will also make clear how the enormous magnitude of number of degrees of freedom, N, is essential for the statistical approach and that small systems would not display the laws of thermodynamics in the given way.
+Thermodynamics deals with the behavior and relation of quantities of macroscopic systems which are in equilibrium.
+The concrete time evolution does not enter the discussions in thermodynamics, although systems may change - quasi-statically - between different equilibrium states.
+A macroscopic system, however, constitutes of many microscopic entities, many degrees of freedom, such as moving atoms in a gas or magnetic / electric dipoles in magnets or ferroelectrics, also called a "many-body system".
+Therefore it seems very natural to analyze the time evolution of these entities to get insight into the behavior of macroscopic systems whereby a statistical approach is most adequate, for the simple reason that we cannot track down the temporal behavior of each entity separately.

+In this chapter we will first discuss a conceptual version of a many-body system to understand how one can view non-equilibrium behavior and how equilibrium is reached and eventually characterized.
+Entropy will play an essential role to give us an interesting connection to thermodynamics of the equilibrium state.
+This discussion will also make clear how the enormous magnitude of number of degrees of freedom, N, is essential for the statistical approach and that small systems would not display the laws of thermodynamics.
 The latter part of the chapter we will turn to Boltzmann's kinetic gas theory which is one of the best known and useful examples of kinetic theories.